 Addressing Compassion Fatigue Professional Development Workshop

-If you have felt burned out and overwhelmed by the demands of educating young people while supporting their heightened emotional needs during the pandemic, you have likely been experiencing compassion fatigue.
+If you have felt burned out and overwhelmed by the demands of educating young people while supporting their heightened emotional needs due to record high levels of mental health distress you have likely been experiencing compassion fatigue.
 Also known as vicarious trauma, compassion fatigue results from how we carry the burden of listening to, observing, or experiencing the effects of others’ trauma.
 This is especially common in workplaces where the people most impacted by trauma are also doing the emotional labor of holding space for others.

 This workshop will create space to decompress for those experiencing compassion fatigue as well as identify concrete action items participants can take to address its institutional origins.